 The data suggests that review gamification and review data feeds affect the volume of reviews per property.
 Modern Message, the pioneer of review gamification, has a very high volume of reviews for the properties it represents.
 As part of its community rewards program, the company rewards residents with points for reviewing their clients' properties-leading to a high volume of reviews per property.
 The residents can redeem the points earned for various prizes.
-Nearly 68 percent of properties on Modern Message have more than 50 reviews per property.
-On an average, a property has 109.3 reviews on Modern Message compared to the national average of 72.32 reviews per property.
+Nearly 88 percent of properties on Modern

+Message have more than 50 reviews per property.
+On an average, a property has 158.42 reviews on Modern Message in August as compared to 109.53 in April 2017.
+This is slightly more than double the number of reviews compared to the national average of 78.55 reviews per property.

 Additionally, sites which allow survey companies to feed reviews for their clients have the second highest number of reviews.
-ApartmentGuide.com, Rent.com, and ApartmentRatings.com allow review data feed-resulting in a higher volume of reviews.
+ApartmentGuide.com, Rent.com, RentersVoice and ApartmentRatings.com allow review data feed-resulting in a higher volume of reviews.